Air Battle of South Korea: Air-to-ground operations

 The North Korean ground troops, unprepared for the aggressive use of US air power and untrained in countering it, continued to operate tightly packed convoys on open roads, allowing the US air forces to attack and ravage them repeatedly.
-From July 7 to 9, an estimated 197 trucks and 44 T-34 tanks were destroyed between Seoul and Pyongtaek.
+From 7 to 9 July an estimated 197 trucks and 44 T-34 tanks were destroyed between Seoul and Pyongtaek.
 Though they subsequently won ground engagements at the Battle of Pyongtaek and Battle of Chonan, the North Korean ground troops were taking heavy losses from US air forces.
-On a few occasions, the UN airpower made mistakes, such as a July 3 bombing by No. 77 Squadron RAAF that hit a South Korean convoy near Suwon.
+On a few occasions, the UN airpower made mistakes, such as a 3 July bombing by No. 77 Squadron RAAF that hit a South Korean convoy near Suwon.
 At the same time, UN aircraft began flying at higher altitudes because combined small arms fire from North Korean ground targets was taking a heavier toll on UN aircraft.
-By mid July, these aircraft were flying up to 200 sorties a day to support UN ground troops, who by this point were losing the Battle of Chochiwon and the Battle of Taejon.
+By mid July, these aircraft were flying up to 200 sorties per day to support UN ground troops, who by this point were losing the Battle of Chochiwon and the Battle of Taejon.
 By the start of the Battle of Pusan Perimeter, the air battle for South Korea had been won by the UN, and it used its air superiority decisively to its advantage during that battle.
-The UN would remain unopposed in the skies until the Chinese forces entered the war in November of that year.
+The UN would remain unopposed in the skies until Chinese forces entered the war in November 1950.

 Aftermath

-In spite of the unsuccessful UN ground action from June 25 to August 4, the air battle for South Korea was considered a crucial success for the UN forces.
-Able to attain air superiority over its outmatched enemy, the UN air force was able to concentrate its efforts on attacking the North Koreans on the ground, and in the process inflicted significant casualties.
+In spite of the unsuccessful UN ground action from 25 June to 4 August, the air battle for South Korea was considered a crucial success for the UN forces.
+Able to attain air superiority over its outmatched enemy, the UN air forces were able to concentrate its efforts on attacking the North Koreans on the ground, and in the process inflicted significant casualties.
 This, in conjunction with bombing missions against North Korean armor, supplies and ports, greatly hampered North Korean efforts against the Pusan Perimeter, contributing to the eventual UN victory on the ground.

 Stratemeyer later said the victory was "short and sweet" but attributed the victory more to the North Koreans' lack of a modern air force than to skill; he felt his pilots were just as inexperienced as the UN ground troops and could have faced similar defeats had they not outnumbered the North Koreans.
 The victory in the air battles also meant a large number of other advantages for the war during August and September: UN troops were able to move by day without fear of air attack, and UN naval ships could operate close to shore.
-North Korean troops themselves were confined to night attacks to avoid UN aircraft and much of its limited navy was also destroyed.
-By the end of the battle the Eighth Army had more air support than General Omar Bradley's Twelfth United States Army Group in Europe during World War II.
+North Korean troops were confined to night attacks to avoid UN aircraft, and much of its limited navy was also destroyed.
+By the end of the battle, the Eighth Army had more air support than General Omar Bradley's Twelfth United States Army Group in Europe during World War II.